 Particular breed knowledge

 My expertise is with retrievers and spaniels, although I have also worked with HPRs.
 I have not only owned and worked retrievers and spaniels myself, but have worked with many, many owners as a trainer and instructor through my Gundog classes and my work at an assistance dog charity.

 Qualifications and other Accreditations

 I studied animal behaviour and animal biology at university, and I am also a trained teacher having completed a further year PGCE – combining both these things led me to a career as a dog trainer.

 I am a foundation instructor and focus on training for both people and dogs that would like to like to do some Gundog style training or work towards taking the Gundog grades, and those looking to train their dogs to work with them in the field (beating or picking up).

-I offer 121 sessions in your own home or training area plus I can arrange sessions at a training ground near High Wycombe conveniently location by junction 5 of the M40.
+I offer 121 sessions in your own home or training area plus I can arrange sessions at a training ground near High Wycombe conveniently located by junction 5 of the M40.
 I also run advanced classes for current students who are ready to work with the distractions of group sessions.

 I cover all of Buckinghamshire and may be willing to travel further, but there might be a small additional mileage charge.